Volunteers & Student Placements

 - Annually all volunteers will be asked to sign a Continuing Suitability Staff Declaration form.

-Student placements will be arranged and monitored by the Deputy Headteacher with administrative support from the Head’s PA.
+Student placements will be arranged and monitored by the Headteacher with administrative support from the Head’s PA.
 A mentor must be identified for each student placement.

 ANY CONCERNS REGARDING THE WELFARE AND/OR SAFETY OF PUPILS MUST BE REPORTED IMMEDIATELY TO CLAIRE JONES (Headteacher), JENNY DODDS (Deputy Head) or NEIL AMOS (Assistant Head)

 ALL VOLUNTEERS ARE RESPONSIBLE FOR UNDERSTANDING AND ABIDING BY THE SCHOOLS SAFEGUARIDING POLICIES AND PROCEEDURES.
 VOLUNTEERS MUST ADHERE TO THE SCHOOLS CODE OF CONDUCT FOR STAFF AT ALL TIMES AND HAVE READ THE FOLLOWING: